 Tasha moved to Alabama in 2005 during Hurricane Katrina relief efforts and served as the communication intern for the Lee County Red Cross.
 For seven years after, Tasha worked for LifeSouth Community Blood Centers in the Daphne and Auburn branches.
 In 2013, she moved to Louisiana and served as the Director of Member Services for the Louisiana Association of Nonprofit Organizations (LANO).
 At LANO, Tasha managed membership recruitment and retention, coordinated marketing efforts, and provided consulting services to nonprofits across the state.
 She worked closely with Volunteer Louisiana and other major response organizations during the Great Flood of 2016 in Baton Rouge.

 Tasha has lived throughout the Southeast but moved to Montgomery from Baton Rouge, Louisiana in July 2017.
-She serves as the Executive Director of HandsOn River Region and resides in Montgomery with her husband Brennan, daughter Nora, and multiple fur babies.
+She serves as the Executive Director of HandsOn River Region and resides in Montgomery with her husband Brennan, daughter Nora, son Lincoln, and multiple fur babies.

 The Governor’s Office of Volunteer Services (GOVS) serves as Alabama’s Voluntary Agency Liaison (VAL).
 They also serve as the lead for Volunteer and Donations Management during emergencies.
 They assist ALVOAD in coordination of all disaster efforts, as well as any funding efforts that might be available.